IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_vm_instance.html.markdown

 * `public_bandwidth_unlimited` - (Optional, boolean).
 Allowed unlimited public network traffic(GB) per month for a monthly based server.
 The `network_speed` should be 100 Mbps.
 Default value: `false`.
     **NOTE**: Conflicts with `private_network_only` and `public_bandwidth_limited`.
 * `evault` - (Optional, int).
 Allowed evault(GB) per month for monthly based servers.
+* `datacenter_choice` - (Optional, list) A nested block to describe datacenter choice options to retry on different datacenters and vlans.
+Nested `datacenter_choice` blocks must have the following structure:
+    * `datacenter` - (Required, string) The datacenter in which you want to provision the instance.
+    * `public_vlan_id` - (Optional, string) The public VLAN ID for the public network interface of the instance.
+Accepted values are in the [VLAN doc](https://control.softlayer.com/network/vlans).
+Click the desired VLAN and note the ID number in the browser URL.
+You can also [refer to a VLAN by name using a data source](../d/network_vlan.html).
+    * `private_vlan_id` - (Optional, string) The private VLAN ID for the private network interface of the instance.
+You can find accepted values in the [VLAN doc](https://control.softlayer.com/network/vlans).
+Click the desired VLAN and note the ID number in the browser URL.
+You can also [refer to a VLAN by name using a data source](../d/network_vlan.html).
+    **NOTE**: Conflicts with `datacenter` `private_vlan_id` and `public_vlan_id`.

 ## Attribute Reference